etolstoy/ParseRevealer/README.md

 - Validity checking of Parse Application ID and Client Key.
 - Getting the list of access permissions for custom Parse classes.

+**WARNING:** Parse Revealer can leave a trace in Parse classes - it adds new fields and objects when testing the corresponding permissions, so be careful.

 ### Installation
 The installation is simple - build and run the application in XCode.